Mad Facts on Copyrighting Fury Road

 He’s even made a film about BBs is BBs the documentary and he is a free range archivist at archive dot org the not for profit library of millions of free books, movies software music And websites and more and really his work is pushing the boundaries of 21st century copyright law and as loose prize yesterday, Julia was talking about her work at the architecture Museum in Finland and about how architecture has changed so everything is Digital and you can see how digital is taking over more more parts of our lives and we as museums will have to be responsible for collecting digitally and that brings up all these different questions.

-Jason been here is really again down to serve.
+Jason been here is really down to Seb Chan.
 So we have been working With this guy will really have to get him on board and having spent the last two days around conferencing, Jason.
 I think he’s someone who’s really interesting by being interested.
 He’s constantly been coming to the sessions and then add comments on them and I’m really looking forward to seeing you session.
 So please welcome Jason.

 Hey, is this working.
 Yes it is working.